 Apart from those discussed above, no other changes or circumstances, which may impact the stability or operation of the landfill, were noted during the inspection.

 3.2.6 Miscellaneous

 This section summarizes other miscellaneous observations for GRU's consideration.
-These observations do not have any major impact on the landfill's performance or stability.
+These observations do not significantly impact the landfill's performance or stability.